smirarab/skimming_scripts/Installation_guide.md

 ### The following tools should ideally be installed along with skmer.
 ###If not, you can always run this command to install them separately.
-conda install jellyfish seqtk mash gurobi
+conda install jellyfish seqtk mash

+###Run this command to install gurobi solver for respect
+conda install gurobi

 ### Install RESPECT
 git clone https://github.com/shahab-sarmashghi/RESPECT.git